What is interoperability in payments?

 A key enabler, Open Banking allows third-parties to seamlessly initiate payments, share and consolidate data in real-time across multiple accounts and rails.

-RtP enables transactions by giving the payee the chance to initiate a payment request, for example, by sending a simple QR code.
+RtP enables transactions by giving the payee the chance to initiate a payment request (e.g. sending a QR code).
 This can be done instantly, in installments, or via deferred payment.

 Payment Rails

-Payment rails, which include cards, account-to-account (instant payments, batch payments, RTGS, Cross-Border) can interact and integrate to settle transactions more efficiently.
+Payment rails, which include cards and account-to-account (instant payments, batch payments, RTGS, Cross-Border) can interact and integrate to settle transactions more efficiently.

 The future of payments